 If these methods are not helpful, then viscosupplementation may be a good option for you.
 Before the injection, your doctor may:

 done to determine the severity of your OA

-Ask you if you have any allergies (eg, chicken allergy) to the ingredients in the hyaluronic acid product
+Ask you if you have any allergies to the ingredients in the hyaluronic acid product

-If you are taking any prescription medicines, over-the-counter products, or herbs and supplements, talk to your doctor.
+If you are taking any prescription medications, over-the-counter products, or herbs and supplements, talk to your doctor.
 There could be an interaction with the injection.

 Description of the Procedure